haxwithaxe/dashboard/README.md

 # Description
 ***Work In Progress***

-Almost done enough.
-Still need to get the image fit in tile config to work.

 This is a dashboard based loosely on [hamdashboard](https://github.com/VA3HDL/hamdashboard).
 The configuration interface is "simplified" and it has a few more small features.

 # Usage
 There are a couple good options.

 1. Dump the files into a web server's static files root, or just open ``index.html`` directly in your browser.
+Opening the file directly from your local drive or via ``localhost`` may cause issues with cross-origin restrictions.

 2. Use the docker image and mount your ``config.js`` in the container.
 Where the files are pre-dumped into a web server's static files root so you don't have to.